Jasplet/seismic-data-pipeline/README.md

-# nymar-data-pipeline
+# seismic-data-pipeline
-Code to run on digital ocean droplet to stage nymar data
+Code to download miniseed data from Certimus/Minimus type seismometers.
+Initially developed for a project in Oxford, but has now hopefully been generalised for wider use.

 To install code currently you need to use `pip -e install seismic-data-pipeline` after cloning